-GeTT provides fee-for-service, first-come-first-serve pronuclear injection, gene targeting, blastocyst injection, cryopreservation and rederivation to Roswell Park Cancer Institute, The State University of New York at Buffalo (UB), and other academic investigators at a reasonable price with fast turnaround.
+GeTT provides fee-for-service, first-come-first-serve pronuclear injection, gene targeting, blastocyst injection, cryopreservation and rederivation to Roswell Park Comprehensive Cancer Center, The State University of New York at Buffalo (UB), and other academic investigators at a reasonable price with fast turnaround.
 Our resource is the sole local provider of these services for the Buffalo and Western New York biomedical research community.
 We have an extensive record of high efficiency and success in these services, including the creation of conditional knockout and transgenic mice.

 The facility has roots in the Departments of Molecular and Cellular Biology, which go back to the early 1990s.
-In June of 1999, the GeTT was made a formal shared resource supported by the Roswell Park Cancer Institute and the National Cancer Institute’s CCSG Core Grant, serving the current user base.
+In June of 1999, the GeTT was made a formal shared resource supported by the Roswell Park Comprehensive Cancer Center and the National Cancer Institute’s CCSG Core Grant, serving the current user base.